bjvta/bjvta/README.md

 # About Me:

-Software Developer |  Python - Ruby | TDD
-Passionate about programming
+Software Developer |  Ruby - Ruby on Rails | Test Driven Development Passionate about programming

 <br>